Chapter 8:

 "Well come on, I want my arch nemesis to pick a last name."

 "Arch nemesis?!"
-She gasp, surprised and excited.
+She gasped, surprised and excited.

-"With this suit? of course you are."
+"With this suit?
+Of course you are."

 "McLovin!, I read about it in an ancient text, it goes well with Karaza."